 Student Thesis Prize Awards

 The Kavli ENSI Thesis Prize Committee is pleased to announce the recipients of the best Thesis Prize.
 Nominations are reviewed based on the quality of the work, publication status, strength of up to two supporting letters, CV of the nominee, and relevance of the thesis to the Kavli mission.
-The prize will be presented biannually after the thesis deadlines in May and December of each year.
+The prize will be presented annually after the thesis deadline in May of each year.

 2017 - 2018 Dr. Dohyung Kim

 Advisor: Professor Peidong Yang, Department of Chemistry, Materials science and Engineering